DanG-Mergin/scratch2/README.md

 # scratch2
-Working around some licensing restrictions on a prototype's template (so it can be briefly shared)
+Working around some licensing restrictions on a prototype's template (so a sample of my code can be briefly shared)